Dowsing

 Dowsing is a type of divination employed in attempts to locate ground water, buried metals or ores, gemstones, oil, claimed radiations (radiesthesia), gravesites, malign "earth vibrations" and many other objects and materials without the use of a scientific apparatus.
-It is also known as divining (especially in water divining), doodlebugging (particularly in the United States, in searching for petroleum or treasure) or (when searching for water) water finding, or water witching (in the United States).
+It is also known as divining (especially in water divining), doodlebugging (particularly in the United States, in searching for petroleum or treasure) or water finding, or water witching (in the United States).

-A Y-shaped twig or rod, or two L-shaped ones—individually called a dowsing rod, divining rod (Latin: virgula divina or baculus divinatorius), vining rod, or witching rod—are sometimes used during dowsing, although some dowsers use other equipment or no equipment at all.
-The motion of such dowsing devices is generally attributed to the ideomotor phenomenon, a psychological response where a subject makes motions unconsciously.
-Put simply, dowsing rods respond to the user's accidental or involuntary movements.
+A Y-shaped twig or rod, or two L-shaped ones, called dowsing rods or divining rods are normally used, and the motion of these are said to reveal the location of the target material.
+The motion of such dowsing devices is generally attributed to random movement, or to the ideomotor phenomenon, a psychological response where a subject makes motions unconsciously.

 The scientific evidence shows that dowsing is no more effective than random chance.
 It is therefore regarded as a pseudoscience.

 History

 Early divination and religion

 Dowsing originated in ancient times, when it was treated as a form of divination.
-The Catholic Church, however, banned the practice completely.
+The Catholic Church banned the practice completely.

-Reformer Martin Luther perpetuated the Catholic ban, in 1518 listing divining for metals as an act that broke the first commandment (i.e., as occultism).
+Protestant Reformer Martin Luther perpetuated the Catholic ban, in 1518 listing divining for metals as an act that broke the first commandment (i.e., as occultism).

 Old texts about searching for water do not mention using the divining twig, and the first account of this practice was in 1568.

 Sir William F. Barrett wrote in his 1911 book Psychical Research that:

 In 1662, divining with rods was declared to be "superstitious, or rather satanic" by a Jesuit, Gaspar Schott, though he later noted that he was not sure that the devil was always responsible for the movement of the rod.
-In southern France in the seventeenth century it was used in tracking criminals and heretics.
+In southern France in the 17th century, it was used to track criminals and heretics.
 Its abuse led to a decree of the inquisition in 1701, forbidding its employment for purposes of justice.

 An epigram by Samuel Sheppard, from Epigrams theological, philosophical, and romantick (1651) runs thus: